-The State of Florida considers driving under the influence, commonly referred to as a "DUI", as a serious criminal offense.
-Once a driver is suspected of DUI, an immediate arrest is typically made and the arresting officer administers a breath test by using a device called the Intoxilyzer 8000 to determine the driver's BAC (blood alcohol concentration).
+DUI is a serious offense.
+Once a driver is suspected of DUI, the arresting officer will usually administer a breath test by using a device called the Intoxilyzer 8000 to determine the driver's BAC (blood alcohol concentration).

-Though it may sound intimidating and foolproof, the Intoxilyzer 8000 possesses inherent flaws that brings its results into question.
-Being the victim of flawed test results and charged with a DUI offense is not just embarrassing, it could also cost the person thousands of dollars, their driver's license, and possibly their freedom.
+Though it may sound foolproof, the Intoxilyzer 8000 has inherent flaws that can produce faulty results.
+Being the victim of flawed test results and charged with a DUI offense could cost you thousands of dollars, your driver's license, and possibly your freedom.

-Throughout the entire state of Florida, the official device used by law enforcement to determine if a person was driving under the influence is the Intoxilyzer 8000.
+Throughout Florida, the official device used by law enforcement to determine if a person was driving under the influence is the Intoxilyzer 8000.
 The Intoxilyzer 8000 is an infrared gas analyzer manufactured by CMI, Inc. and is sold exclusively to law enforcement.

 When a person provides a breath sample, the Intoxilyzer 8000 measures the amount of infrared light absorbed by the alcohol contained in breath sample provided.
 Since the concentration of alcohol released by the lungs is directly correlated to the amount of alcohol in the blood, an accurate measure of breath alcohol would indicate if a person's BAC is over the legal limit of 0.08 or above.

-One of the main issues with results produced by the Intoxilyzer 8000 is the fact it does not just detect ethyl alcohol (beer, wine, and spirits) as intended.
+One of the main issues with results produced by the Intoxilyzer 8000 is the fact it does not just detect ethyl alcohol as intended.
 Instead, the instrument also factors in methanol, or "wood alcohol", molecules found in items such as paint, adhesives, and household cleaning agents that we unintentionally but frequently inhale.

-Other factors that could possibly contaminate a person's breath test results conducted with Florida's Intoxilyzer 8000 include but are not limited to:
+Other factors that could possibly contaminate a person's breath test results conducted with the Intoxilyzer 8000 include but are not limited to:

-Florida law requires drivers utilizing Florida roadways to take a breath, blood, or urine test if they are arrested for a DUI offense.
+Florida law requires drivers to take a breath, blood, or urine test if they are arrested for a DUI offense.
 This is known as "implied consent."

-According to Florida's "implied consent" law, a law enforcement officer must have sufficient probable cause to believe a person's normal faculties are impaired while they are driving or in physical control of a motor vehicle before a breath sample can be lawfully extracted.
+According to Florida's implied consent law, a law enforcement officer must have sufficient probable cause to believe a person's normal faculties are impaired while they are driving before a breath sample can be lawfully extracted.

 Refusing to perform a breath test could result in the person having their driver's license immediately suspended.
 Furthermore, their refusal could be used against them in their DUI criminal proceeding.

-A person that refuses a breath test and is suspected of being involved in a DUI involving serious bodily injury or death of another person could legally have their blood withdrawn by force if necessary due to the person's refusal to cooperate with testing.
+A person who refuses a breath test and is suspected of committing DUI involving serious bodily injury or the death of another person could legally have their blood withdrawn by force if necessary due to the person's refusal to cooperate with testing.

-A person that has been arrested for a DUI and submitted a breath sample to be analyzed by Florida's Intoxilyzer 8000 has the legal right to have an independent breath test performed at their expense.
+A person who has been arrested for DUI and submitted a breath sample to be analyzed by the Intoxilyzer 8000 has the right to have an independent breath test performed at their expense.

-Florida Statute 216.1932(1)(f)(3) states that a person who has submitted to a chemical test of his or her breath, urine, or blood may acquire the services of a trained professional to perform an independent breath, urine, or blood test at his or her own expense.
+Florida Statute 216.1932(1)(f)(3) states that a person who has submitted to a chemical test may acquire the services of a trained professional to perform an independent test at his or her expense.

 The results of an independent breath test could be beneficial if the results yielded by an independent breath test are inconsistent with the results produced by law enforcement using an Intoxilyzer 8000.

-If you have been arrested for allegedly driving while intoxicated on Miami-Dade County roadways, you were likely forced to use the faulty Intoxilyzer 8000.
-This is why you need an experienced Miami criminal defense attorney to help you dispute the potentially flawed data.
+If you have been arrested for driving while intoxicated, you were likely forced to use the faulty Intoxilyzer 8000.
+This is why you need anexperienced Miami DUI breath test defense attorney to help you dispute the potentially flawed data.

-Attorney Hoffman of The Hoffman Firm is a former prosecutor with extensive experience analyzing the data produced by the Intoxilyzer 8000, and by doing so, has successfully represented clients faced with allegations of DUI, DUI manslaughter, DUI causing serious bodily injury, DUI with property damage, and myriad of other drunk driving offenses.
+Attorney Hoffman of The Hoffman Firm is a former prosecutor with extensive experience analyzing the data produced by the Intoxilyzer 8000.
+He has successfully represented clients faced with all kinds of drunk driving offenses.